Kahn-Tineta Horn

-Kahn-Tineta Horn (born 16 April 1940, New York City) is a Mohawk political activist, civil servant, and former fashion model.
+Kahn-Tineta Horn (born April 16, 1940, New York City) is a Mohawk writer, editor, political activist, former civil servant, and former fashion model.
 Since 1972, she has held various positions in the social, community and educational development policy sections of the Canadian federal Department of Indian Affairs and Northern Development.
 She is a member of the Mohawk Bear Clan of Kahnawake.